sethjuarez/vision/README.md

 Now we need to update the config file for the application.

-If you are using Azure Cloud Shell you can use the built-in editor:
+If you are using Azure Cloud Shell you can use the built-in editor (click the `{ }` icon in the toolbar):

 ![EDITOR](/imgs/10-basheditor.png)